szymon6927/szymonmiks.pl/blog/content/post/07-optimistic-locking-with-python/index.md

 ## Appendix

 A short side note at the end of this article for you.
-From my experience, many of these problems may be solved by a discussion with our lovely business.
+From my experience, many of these problems may be solved by a discussion with our business experts.
 Problems with concurrent data access, it is not always a technical issue.
 It may be a problem with how we understand and implement our business logic.
 So please do not be scared.
 Ask questions to business people.